 This is another partnership with a major financial institution.
 HPB has become a member in the SME finance forum in the International Finance Corporation (IFC) of the World Bank group.
 IFC, a sister organization of the World Bank, is the largest global development institution focused exclusively on the private sector in developing countries.
 The SME Finance Forum works to expand access to finance for small and medium businesses.
 It operates a global membership network that brings together financial institutions, technology companies and development financial institutions to share knowledge and promote growth of SMEs (Small to Medium Enterprises).
 Globally, SMEs account for 9 of 10 businesses, 50% of world GDP and two thirds of world jobs.
-Zhaoxi will take place in member working groups and build its knowledge of SME financing through member engagement and Forum events.
+HPB Foundation will take place in member working groups and build its knowledge of SME financing through member engagement and Forum events.
 Through this partnership, HPB is linked to global policy-making networks such as the World Economic Forum, G20, OECD, APEC and AFI.

 HPB, keeping security in mind as a priority, announced a partnership with Knownsec in August 2018.
-In late Q1 2019 Knownsec finished their security audit.
-The audit was focused on HPB’s smart contract, consensus algorithm, BOE hardware, network protocol, plus iOS and Android mobile wallets.
+In late Q1 2019 Knownsec finished their security audit which was focused on HPB’s smart contract, consensus algorithm, BOE hardware, network protocol, iOS and Android mobile wallets.
 The result is very pleasing for everyone involved with HPB.
 According to the report “HPB has proved itself to be a high-performing blockchain with high security.”

-It is also worth noting here that HPB has already set up their first international dev incubator in Crypto Valley in Switzerland.
+HPB has already set up their first international dev incubator in Crypto Valley in Switzerland.
 Switzerland is one of most pro-crypto nations in Europe, a great place to be for any blockchain project that aims to succeed on a global scale and Crypto Valley is the fastest growing tech-hub in Europe.

 Other facts and information about HPB